-St. Paul established a Christian community in Corinth, a seaport in Greece, about the year 51 AD, on his second missionary journey from Antioch, as recorded in the Acts of the Apostles (15:36-18:22).
-While Paul was on his third journey (Acts 19:1-20), he learned that the community had become divided , as members began identifying themselves with different religious leaders.
+St. Paul visited Athens and then established a Christian community in Corinth, a seaport in Greece, about the year 51 AD, on his second missionary journey from Antioch, as recorded in the Acts of the Apostles (15:36-18:22).
+While Paul was on his third journey (Acts 19:1-20), he learned that the community had become divided, as members began identifying themselves with different religious leaders.
 Thus this letter, written in about 56 AD, opens with a plea for Christian unity, and is written in response to various issues raised by the Corinthians.
 Paul's first letter to the Corinthians provides us with the best insight into the church life of an early Christian community in the middle of the first century AD.
 Paul wrote a Second Letter to the Corinthians, again in response to issues that arose with time.

-The First Letter of St. Paul to the Corinthians is one of the most quoted of his Epistles, and, and in fact, one of the most quoted books of the Bible, particularly the passage on love.
+The First Letter of St. Paul to the Corinthians is one of the most quoted of his Epistles, and in fact one of the most quoted books of the Bible, particularly the passage on love.
 The book is rich in content, as it includes key passages on the Eucharist (Chapter 11), the charismatic gifts of the Holy Spirit (Chapter 12), on love (Chapter 13), and on the Resurrection of the Body (Chapter 15).
 In addition, 1 Corinthians 1:18 speaks of the message of the cross; 2:10 on the relation of God and the Holy Spirit; 3:8 on labor and wages, and 3:11-15 is considered a reference for the existence of Purgatory.
 In I Corinthians 6:19 Paul calls our bodies temples of the Holy Spirit, and in 8:6 he expresses an essential tenet of our Christian faith.
 One of the more comforting quotes is 10:13, which assures us that God will not let us be tested beyond our strength.

 The following Scripture is the New American Standard Bible, copyright 1960, 1962, 1963, 1968, 1971, 1972, 1973, 1975, 1977, 1995 by the Lockman Foundation.
 All rights reserved.
 The Lockman Foundation publishes the New American Standard Bible (1977), the New American Standard Bible Update (1995), The Amplified Bible, and La Biblia De Las Americas.
 Used by Permission (www.Lockman.org).